 - Types of Traumatic Brain Injury Damages: In a TBI lawsuit, economic and non-economic damages may be sought.
 Economic damages represent financial losses, including past and future medical expenses, lost wages, loss of future earning potential, and out-of-pocket costs related to the TBI, such as travel to and from the doctor's office.
 Non-economic damages are considered intangible harms, including loss of consortium, quality of life, and pain and suffering.

-- Statute of Limitations: In a traumatic brain injury case, the statute of limitations for filing a lawsuit is two years from the date of the accident.
+- Statute of Limitations: In a traumatic brain injury case, the statute of limitations for filing a lawsuit is two years from the accident date.
 If that time passes before a lawsuit is filed, the court may dismiss the case for failing to meet the deadline, and the TBI patient may lose the legal right to compensation for their losses.

 - Comparative Fault: California follows a system of comparative negligence for TBI cases.
 This means that a TBI patient may still seek compensatory damages from the at-fault party even if they were partially at fault for the accident that caused the traumatic brain injury.
 However, any award obtained through the TBI lawsuit may be reduced by the percentage of negligence assigned to the claimant.
 For instance, if an injured party was 20 percent responsible for the catastrophic accident that caused brain damage, the court may reduce their compensation award by 20 percent.

 If you or a family member has sustained a TBI in the Escalon area, you may be entitled to financial compensation for your injury and the damages incurred.
 That said, traumatic brain injury cases are often challenging, especially when dealing with complex insurance companies looking to protect their bottom line.
 You need an experienced Escalon, CA, traumatic brain injury attorney on your side who has the skills and resources your case needs.